 A sole proprietorship is a one-owner business.
 Unlike a corporation or limited liability company, it is not a separate legal entity.
 The business owner (proprietor) personally owns all the assets of the business and is in sole charge of its operation.
 Most sole proprietors run small operations, but a sole proprietor can hire employees and contract with nonemployees, too.
-Indeed, some one-owner businesses are large operations with many employees.

 The vast majority of all self-employed people, including inventors, are sole proprietors.
-Many have attained this legal status without even realizing it: Quite simply, if you start running a business by yourself (or are already engaged in the business of inventing) and do not incorporate or form an LLC, you are automatically a sole proprietor.
+Many have attained this legal status without even realizing it.
+Quite simply, if you start running a business by yourself (or are already engaged in the business of inventing) and do not incorporate or form an LLC, you are automatically a sole proprietor.

 A corporation, like a partnership, has a legal existence distinct from its owners.
-It can hold title to property, sue and be sued, have bank accounts, borrow money, hire employees and perform other business functions.
+It can hold title to property, sue and be sued, have bank accounts, borrow money, hire employees, and perform other business functions.
 In theory, every corporation consists of three groups:

 However, in the case of a small business corporation, these three groups can be and often are the same person--that is, a single person can direct and run the corporation and own all the corporate stock.
 So, if you incorporate your one-person inventing business, you don’t have to go out and recruit and pay a board of directors or officers.

 A partnership is a form of shared ownership and management of a business.
 The partners contribute money, property or services to the partnership and in return receive a share of the profits it earns, if any.
 They jointly manage the partnership business.
 This form is extremely flexible because the partners may agree to split the profits and manage the business any way they want.